 There are so many different trails that you could go explore however the 6-mile City of Rocks loop is one of the best hikes in Idaho and is the top trail to 4xplore all the rocky region has to offer.

 Finally, the easiest but possibly the most fun trail on this list is the radical little hike around Tubbs Hill.
 Accessed right from downtown Coeur d’Alene, the trail traverses the lakefront peninsula but the best part isn’t the trail, but rather the fun cliff jumping spread all around the lake’s coast.

 Go at sunrise for beautiful lake views or have a blast jumping into the lake on a hot summer day.

 If you’re looking for more of a hike and don’t care for jumping into the lake, you can take a detour up one of the many summit trails.

 Bonus: West Fork Butte Lookout

 How would you love to spend a night at this amazing fire lookout in the middle of Idaho?!
 It was a fairly easy hike to get to this lookout.
-In summer, you don’t even have to hike and can drive pretty much all the way up to the hut but we stayed here in May and had to park about a mile away and hike the rest.
+In summer, you don’t even have to hike and can drive up to the hut but we stayed here in May and had to park about a mile away and hike the rest.

 We hope this inspired your next amazing hike in Idaho!
 If you have questions, let us know in the comments, and don’t forget to follow us on Instagram @nomadswithapurpose for daily outdoor adventure inspiration!